Marcondiro/malis-speed-dating/project_update_report1.md

 To avoid problems such as overfitting in the training of these algorithms, we decided to employ k-fold cross validation starting from an experimental amount of two folds.
 Moreover, we applied grid search for the optimization of our model's hyperparameters.

 Given the dataset's heavy unbalance, we opted against accuracy as a metric to evaluate the chosen models.
+Instead, it seemed preferable to pick alternatives such as:
+- Balanced Accuracy
+- F1-Score
+- Recall

-Instead, it seemed preferable to pick alternatives such as Balanced Accuracy, F1-Score and Recall.
-Furthermore, we attempted to manage this unbalance by making use of a Stratisfied Split for the generation of the training and testing sets.
+Furthermore, we attempted to manage such unbalance by making use of a Stratisfied Split for the generation of the training and testing sets.
 This problem, together with the very high number of features in our dataset, caused us to observe some bad performances in the testing of the three algorithms (e.g., in the convergence of the Logistic Regression function).
 We plan to face these issues by further investigation the relations among some features as well as in the ways indicated in the next section.

 ## Next steps